sembian-m/LoadTime/docs/PRIVACY.md

 ## Privacy Policy

-We are committed to protecting your privacy and ensuring that any data handled by the [Page Load Time](https://chromewebstore.google.com/detail/page-load-time/jboepgdkcgchplagkfmgdhefadfahgda) extension is managed in a safe and responsible manner.
+We are committed to protecting your privacy and ensuring that any data handled by the [Load Time](https://chromewebstore.google.com/detail/page-load-time/jboepgdkcgchplagkfmgdhefadfahgda) extension is managed in a safe and responsible manner.
 This Privacy Policy outlines our practices regarding data collection, usage, and safeguarding.

 ### Data Collection